wp-plugins/mailmunch/readme.txt

 = Entry/Exit Technology =

-You can have the optin forms appear immediately when a visitor opens your site, or if you want to be less intrusive, you can have it appear when they are about to leave your website.
-Our technology detects user behavior and prompts them at the precise moment they are about to leave.
+You can have the optin forms appear immediately when a visitor opens your site, or if you want to be less intrusive, you can have it appear when they are about to exit your website.
+Our entry and exit popup technology detects user behavior and prompts them at the precise moment they are about to leave.

 = Analytics =